kihno/rock-paper-scissors/README.md

 ## Description

-A Rock-Paper-Scissors game build with vanilla javascript.
+A Rock-Paper-Scissors game built with vanilla javascript.

 ## Built With